-The Child Safe Standards require organisations that provide services for children to have a Code of Conduct that establishes clear expectations for appropriate behaviour with children.
+The Child Safe Standards require organisations that provide services for children to have a Code of Conduct that establishes clear expectations for appropriate behaviour with children and young people.

-All staff of the department are required to observe the below child safe principles and expectations for appropriate behaviour towards and in the company of children.
+All staff of the department are required to observe the below child safe principles and expectations for appropriate behaviour towards and in the company of children and young people.

-The following Code of Conduct outlines appropriate standards of behaviour by staff towards children.
-It aims to protect children and reduce opportunities for abuse or harm to occur.
-It also helps staff (including volunteers and contractors) by providing them with guidance on how to best support children and how to avoid or better manage difficult situations.
+The following Code of Conduct outlines appropriate standards of behaviour by staff towards children and young people.
+It aims to protect children and young people and reduce opportunities for abuse or harm to occur.
+It also helps staff by providing them with guidance on how to best support children and young people and how to avoid or better manage difficult situations.

 Everyone in the department has a role to play – the Secretary, executive, leadership group, staff, volunteers, students and contractors – they need to understand their roles and be supported to take action.

-- adhere to the department’s Child Safe Policy at all times and abide by the department’s commitment and obligation to creating a child safe organisation
+- abide by the department’s commitment and obligation to be a child safe organisation

-- take all reasonable steps to protect children from abuse by being vigilant to signs of abuse
+- take all reasonable steps to protect children and young people from abuse

 - challenge unacceptable behaviour and report all allegations or suspicions of abuse to the Child Safety Officer